USS Piedmont: Supporting the Fleet at Iwo Jima and Okinawa

 The most badly battered of the battle-damaged ships serviced by Piedmont at Ulithi was which came alongside 4 May.
-Her entire bridge superstructure was a mass of tangled wreckage, a bomb explosion had blown a 15-by-15-foot hole in her starboard side, main deck; her forward stack had been completely destroyed; extensive bomb damage extended down to her second platform, and her interior and fleet radio room had been destroyed.
+Its entire bridge superstructure was a mass of tangled wreckage, a bomb explosion had blown a 15-by-15-foot hole in her starboard side, main deck; its forward stack had been completely destroyed; extensive bomb damage extended down to its second platform, and her interior and fleet radio room had been destroyed.
 Numerous dead had still to be removed from the wreckage.
 All repairs effected were temporary and on 24 May Hazelwood sailed for the United States and a Navy yard rebuilding.

 Post-Okinawa operations

 With the cessation of all organized resistance on Okinawa in June Piedmont moved to the Naval Base at Leyte, Philippine Islands, for much-needed rest and repairs.
-However, her stay was short and on 30 June she sailed for Eniwetok again.
+However, its stay was short and on 30 June it sailed for Eniwetok again.
 At Eniwetok, the repair department was occupied chiefly with the construction and development of fleet recreation facilities ashore in anticipation of the fleet turn-around which had been scheduled for late August.
 The fleet did not return to Eniwetok for the anticipated August availability as on 14 August the Japanese government accepted Allied peace terms.

 In Tokyo Bay at War's End

-On top of this electrifying news, the ship received orders to prepare for getting underway.
+On top of this news, the ship received orders to prepare for getting underway.
 Piedmont had been selected from the Pacific Fleet destroyer tenders as the one to move into Tokyo Bay with the first naval units for the occupation of Japanese ships.
 On 16 August the ship departed Eniwetok to rendezvous with the U.S. 3rd Fleet at about one day's steaming from Japan.
-The long-awaited event took place on 28 August when Piedmont dropped her anchor in Sagami Wan, Honshū, Japan.
-Early on the 30th, she moved into Tokyo Bay and on the following day moored to the dock at the Yokosuka Naval Base.
+The long-awaited event took place on 28 August when Piedmont dropped anchor in Sagami Wan, Honshū, Japan.
+Early on the 30th, it moved into Tokyo Bay and on the following day moored to the dock at the Yokosuka Naval Base.

 While moored at Yokosuka, Piedmont supplied provisions and clothing to the landing forces and to the hospital ships standing by to care for released allied prisoners of war.
 Piedmont remained in the Tokyo area supporting the occupation forces until sailing for the United States, arriving at Alameda, California, 15 March 1946.

 Piedmont was moored off Tsingtao, China in the winter of 1946–1947, as part of Operation Beleaguer.